Poisson boundary of group extensions: Nilpotent-by-Abelian groups

 As we have already mentioned, if $N$ is nilpotent, there are finitely many such components.

-\begin{rem} In the case when $N$ is nilpotent, we can analogously define lower Abelian-by-$K$ components (metabelian if $K$ is Abelian).
-And analogously the non-triviality of the action of an element on the boundary of $(G,\mu)$ can be reduced to the same question about random walks on lower components. \end{rem}
+\begin{rem} In the case when $N$ is nilpotent, we can analogously define lower abelian-by-$K$ components (metabelian if $K$ is abelian).
+And analogously, the non-triviality of the action of an element on the boundary of $(G,\mu)$ can be reduced to the same question about random walks on lower components. \end{rem}

 \begin{rem} Metabelian components $M_i$ (as well as upper metabelian components $M^i$) are not necessarily finitely generated.
-Consider for example $N$ to be a free two step nilpotent group on a countable set $n_i$, $i \in \mathbb{Z}$ and $A=\mathbb{Z}$ acts by shift of the index on the set $n_i$.
+Consider for example $N$ to be a free two-step nilpotent group on a countable set $n_i$, $i \in \mathbb{Z}$ and $A=\mathbb{Z}$ acts by shift of the index on the set $n_i$.
 Let $G$ be the corresponding extension.
 Then $G$ is finitely generated (and $N$ is finitely generated as a normal subgroup in $G$).
 But $[N,N]$ is freely generated by $[n_i, n_j]$, $i>j$.
 And the action by $A$ preserves the difference $j-i$, so all $[n_i, n_0]$, $i\in \mathbb{Z}$ lie on distinct orbits and are linearly independent in $G$.
 So that the extension of $[N,N]$ by $A$ is not a finitely generated subgroup. \end{rem}

-\begin{rem} As we mentioned if $G$ is finitely generated, $M_i$ (and $M^i$) are not necessarily finitely generated.
-Thus we start with a finitely supported measure on (nilpotent-by-Abelian) $G$, to use the lemma above we need to consider infinitely generated measures on $M_i$ (or $M^i$).
-There are other known situation where the understanding of a Liouville property of a group $G$ one makes a reduction to some not finitely generated groups (and not finitely supported measures).
-As for example the argument of Kaimanovich and Vershik, that uses exit measure to some Abelian group (e.g. $\mathbb{Z}\wr A$ or more generally $B\wr A$, $G$ is virtually $\mathbb{Z}^2$ or $\mathbb{Z}$.
-We also mention that Furstenberg-Lyons-Sullivan approximations \cites{lyonssullivan, kaimanovichFLS}, that reduces a question of the boundary on the covering, in particular for universal covers of compact manifolds, to a measure on the deck transformation group, have infinite support. \end{rem}
+\begin{rem} As we mentioned, if $G$ is finitely generated, $M_i$ (and $M^i$) are not necessarily finitely generated.
+Thus, even if we study finitely supported measures on (nilpotent-by-abelian) $G$, to use the lemma above, we need to consider infinitely generated measures on $M_i$ (or $M^i$).
+There are other known situations where for the understanding of a Liouville property of a group $G$ one makes a reduction to some not finitely generated groups (and not finitely supported measures).
+As for example the argument of Kaimanovich and Vershik, that uses exit measure to some abelian group (e.g. $A \wr \mathbb{Z}$ or more generally $A \wr B$, $B$ is virtually $\mathbb{Z}^2$ or $\mathbb{Z}$.
+We also mention that Furstenberg-Lyons-Sullivan approximations \cites{lyonssullivan, kaimanovichFLS}, that reduce a question of the boundary on the covering, in particular for universal covers of compact manifolds, to a measure on the deck transformation group, have infinite support. \end{rem}